KyleWilliford/bemore/README.md

-# Slackboat chat bot server
+# slackboat app for Slack

 ## Wait, what is this?

-This is the server for the Slackboat Slack app.
-What's that?
+This is the server for the slackboat app for Slack.
+What's slackboat?
 Never heard of it?
 Makes sense.
-Slackboat is a Slack chat bot that I created and it is not publicly distributed.
+Slackboat is a Slack application that I created in order to learn how to build and distribute a Slack app.

-The Slackboat _bot_ adds some slash commands to your workspace.
+The slackboat _app_ adds a handful of slash commands to your workspace.
 Read the next few sections for more detail on what is added and how to use these commands.

-The Slackboat _server_ processes commands from users who have installed the _bot_ into their workspace.
-The _server_ also implements a method for authorizing installation of the app into your workspace.
+The slackboat _server_ processes commands from users who have installed the _app_ into their workspace.
+The _server_ also implements a method for authorizing installation of the app into your workspace via the handy button located on this page (see below).

 This server's api paths and method types are listed near the end of this readme.

 ### Why did you name this "slackboat"

-'Cause it is sort of similar to slackbot, I guess?
-Also, ~phishing~ fishing is sometimes done ~by bots~ on boats.
-That is sort of related, right?
+The name mildly amused me.

-## Install _Slackboat App_ to Your Workspace (live version)
+## Install _slackboat App_ to Your Workspace (live version)

-Click the following button to sail the Slackboat into your workspace.
+Click the following button to sail the slackboat into your workspace.

 <a href="https://slack.com/oauth/authorize?scope=commands&client_id=261022332754.262110268791"><img alt="Add to Slack" height="40" width="139" src="https://platform.slack-edge.com/img/add_to_slack.png" srcset="https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x" /></a>

-Note: this request communicates with a live version of this Slackboat _server_, deployed on an AWS EC2 instance.
+Note: this request communicates with a live version of this slackboat _server_, deployed on an AWS EC2 instance.

 ## Now what?

-Open up your slack client and try out the new commands!
+Open up your slack client and try out the new commands!!!!1!11!

 These are the currently available commands:
 `/is_spam_domain [email, or domain]` Checks a given email/domain string against a list of known disposable spam domains, maintained here: https://github.com/martenson/disposable-email-domains.
 The domain is the only relevant piece - anything before the `@` is stripped out.